Interactive Video Tutorial

 You should now have something like this:

 You can edit a bookmark label by moving the playhead so that the bookmark you want to edit is displayed, place the cursor in the bookmark text and edit the text directly.
-You delete a bookmark by pressing the button to the right of the bookmark label.
+You delete a bookmark by pressing the

 Step 11: Finishing up